Skip to Content

 BOARDINGCharter acceptedStarting phase.
 Passengers are loading

-TAXI INWheels on ground after airborneHard gate — unlocks flight completion
+TAXI INWheels on ground after airborneHard gate — unlocks the Complete Flight button

 BLOCK INBoth engines below 15% N1Optional — some aircraft don’t report clean shutdown